shernandezp/TrackHub/public/help/en/roles-and-permissions.md

 | **WhatsApp Notifications** | `notifications.whatsapp` | Delivering notifications over WhatsApp. |

 The **Geofencing** feature is the one that hides a whole left-menu item: when it is off, **Geofences** disappears from the menu for everyone in the account.
 The other features work at the section level — when a feature is off, its section, buttons, or delivery channel are hidden inside the relevant screen (for example, the **Documents** or **Public Links** sections of Account Management), rather than removing a menu item.

+For exactly what each feature turns on and off, its settings, and what happens to your data when one is switched off, see the [Feature catalogue](topic:feature-catalog).

 ## Account status: what a suspended account looks like